-FloodHUB system co-designed with local users to better respond to real needs.
-The platform delivers final and actionable information, allowing them to familiarise with a technology-based solution that will be improved through capacity building mechanisms at both national and regional level.
-Both the Fire and Flood Hubs, integrate Copernicus data.
-Copernicus offers a set of services helping authorities to take informed decisions in different fields among which emergency and disaster management.
+The second service, the FloodHub, system was co-designed with local users to better respond to real needs.
+The platform delivers final and actionable information, allowing them to familiarise themselves with a technology-based solutions improved through capacity building mechanisms at both national and regional levels.
+Both the Fire and Flood Hubs integrate Copernicus data.